 Service Configuration

-[Editor’s Note:] Merged from sections 4.3 and 6.3 of draft-ietf-ccamp-transport-nbi-use-cases-01

 In the following scenarios, it is assumed that the CNC is capable to request service connectivity from the MDSC to support IP routers connectivity.

 The type of services could depend of the type of physical links (e.g. OTN link, ETH link or SDH link) between the routers and transport network.